Specialised doctor of medicine educated in EU or EEA

 If you are a specialised doctor of medicine trained in the EU or EEA, you can apply for recognition of a specialist qualification following the instructions on this page.
-Here are also instructions for those who have had your specialist training recognized in an EU or EEA country and have worked there for at least three years as a specialised doctor of medicine.

 1. Swedish licence first, then recognition of specialist qualification